canonical/jaas-documentation/how-to/add_controller.rst

 Introduction
 ------------

-JIMM gives a centralized view of all models in the system.
+JIMM gives a centralised view of all models in the system.
 However the work of managing the models is delegated to a set of standard  juju controllers deployed in various clouds and regions.